HyDROSLab/FF_Products_Thresholds/README.md

 ## Source (Raw) Data

-The data used for this study comes from archived MRMS and FLASH outputs.
-They are not included in this repository since they can be readily accessed at https://flash.ou.edu/new.
+Excessive storage requirements precluded making the raw files (FLASH outputs and MRMS v12 QPE files) available.
+Instead, daily exceedances for all thresholds for all flash flood products can be used to test the results for reproducibility.
+Most of FLASH outputs can be readily accessed at https://flash.ou.edu/new, while MRMS v12 QPE files can be accessed from the NOAA/NWS/National Centers for Environmental Prediction beginning in Oct.
+2020.

 StormData reports for the period of study were obtained as a single CSV file, which can be found in the "source_data/" folder.
 The file name is "events_A4875356EB81004A1C6C9C960CF48888.csv".

 The scripts in this repository point to the folder "source_data/" to read the above datasets where applies.
+If it is desired to re-build daily exceedances, then the raw data must be independently obtained and placed in the corresponding product folder.

 ## Auxiliary data